 The story, however, is complex.
 Although her husband is an emotional abuser having serial affairs, Joy is writing regularly to Lewis…and falling in love.
 The most difficult part of the book for me was when Joy, in a fragile emotional state, leaves her two young sons for an extended period of time to go to England where she meets Lewis.
 (It was really hard for me to enjoy this whole section; all I could think about was her little boys!)
 These two problems, I will tell you, do resolve and I was able to calm down and experience the rest of the story.

 Part Two of the book takes twists and turns I didn’t expect.
 There is some controversy about whether Joy Davidman and C.S.
 Lewis actually consummated their marriage or lived together only as friends.
 (The author has her take on it, which you’ll have to read for yourself.)
 Either way, C.S.
 Lewis was serious about upholding a Christian sexual ethic, which is an element that is extremely difficult to find in almost any modern romance novel.
-For a brilliant man, he takes a way too long to admit he’s found the love of his life and that Joy is his muse, but it’s okay, we forgive him.
+For a brilliant man, he takes a way too long to admit he’s found the love of his life and that Joy is his muse, but okay, we forgive him.
 His commitment to honor makes the story a true romantic.

 I’m really partial to this book due to my love for Lousia May Alcott.
 Polly Milton is the quintessential minister’s daughter who is sent to live with her wealthy cousins, the Shaws.
 Spirited and yet virtuous, she is the simple country girl making her way in a world of Boston glamor and wealth.
 The story itself is very old-fashioned (Polly’s convictions have been criticized as being a bit preachy.)
 While it’s true that Alcott obviously moralizes her characters in this book, I still couldn’t help but be drawn in by the question: will Polly’s strength of character have a long-term influence on the rich and spoiled Shaw family?